Marvin v. Marvin

 Marvin v.
 Marvin, 557 P.2d 106 (Cal.
-1976), is a decision of the California Supreme Court concerning the outcome of a separation of a non-married cohabitating couple.
-The California Supreme court awarded the Plaintiff compensation and found that the defendant violated a verbal contract.
+1976), is a decision of the California Supreme Court concerning the separation of a non-married cohabitating couple.
+The California Supreme court awarded the plaintiff compensation and found that the defendant violated a verbal contract.

-This case arose when the Plaintiff Michelle Marvin and the Defendant Lee Marvin separated.
+This case arose when the plaintiff Michelle Marvin and the defendant Lee Marvin separated.
 The defendant and plaintiff were in a relationship however they were unmarried but lived together for the extent of their relationship.
-Michelle Marvin assumed the defendants last name to avoid ridicule and questioning from peers.
+Michelle Marvin assumed the defendant's last name to avoid ridicule and questioning from peers.
 During the relationship the plaintiff assumed the role of homemaker and the defendant purchased all communal property in his name.
 When the relationship ended this caused a grey area when it came to communal property.
-The plaintiff claimed that her and the defendant engaged in a verbal agreement that communal property was shared between them evenly despite all property being in the defendants name.
+The plaintiff claimed that she and the defendant engaged in a verbal agreement that communal property was shared between them evenly despite all property being in the defendants name.

 Background

 Background of the case

 Michelle Triola Marvin and actor Lee Marvin began living together in October 1964, though they were never legally married.
 According to Michelle's later legal complaint, the two had entered into an oral agreement that they would combine their efforts and earnings and share equally any property accumulated during the relationship.
 She also claimed that Lee Marvin agreed to provide for her financially for the rest of her life.
 She alleged that she gave up her own career as an entertainer to devote herself to Marvin as a companion, homemaker, housekeeper, and cook.

 The relationship ended in May 1970, at which point Michelle was compelled to leave Marvin’s household.
 For a period of time after the separation, Marvin provided some financial support, but by November 1971 those payments ceased.
 In January 1972, Michelle filed a lawsuit seeking enforcement of the alleged agreement.
-She requested financial support and stated that she was entitled to half of the possessions her and the defendant owned during their relationship.
+She requested financial support and stated that she was entitled to half of the possessions she and the defendant owned during their relationship.

 Lee Marvin chose to challenge the legal validity of Mrs Marvin's claim.
 The trial court ruled in his favor and dismissed the case without allowing Michelle to amend her claims.
 The court found that her complaint failed to state a cause of action, particularly because the alleged agreement arose out of a non-marital relationship and potentially relied on consideration that included sexual services.

 Michelle appealed, and the California Supreme Court agreed to hear the case.
 The Court’s review focused on whether express or implied agreements between nonmarital partners could be legally enforced, and whether equitable remedies could be applied in such situations.
 The Court ultimately held that agreements between unmarried cohabitants are valid and enforceable unless they are explicitly based on sexual consideration.
 The Court also held that, even in the absence of an express agreement, a partner could pursue claims based on implied contract or equitable principles such as quantum meruit.